128technology/docs/docs/sec_firewall_filtering.md

 #### Configure using the GUI:

-Authority > Router > Node > device-interface > network-interface

-1. Scroll to Filter Rule.
+1. At the Authority level, select the router, then the node, the device interface, and the network interface where the filters will be configured.

 ![Network interface filter configuration](/img/bpf_image1.png)

+2. Scroll down to the Filter Rule panel.

-2. Click Add.
+3. Click Add.

-3. In the New Item window, name the rule and click SAVE.
+4. In the New Item window, name the rule and click SAVE.

 ![New filter name](/img/bpf_image2.png)

-4. In the Filter Rule window, define:
+5. In the Filter Rule window, define:
-- The action - Deny discards any matching packets (what do they match? you haven't set any packet information in this filter).
-Permit allows packets that match the rule to bypass any additional rules, and passes the traffic.
+- The Action - `Deny` discards any matching packets (what do they match? you haven't set any packet information in this filter). `Permit` allows packets that match the rule to bypass any additional rules, and passes the traffic.
 - The Filter type - BPF is currently the only option.
 - Berkeley Packet Filter - Identifies the filter to be applied.
 Validation confirms proper BPF syntax.